Sunday, June 29, 2025

 The stranger arrives in Moab on July 2, 2025.

 He searches for a gas station.
-The stranger is running on empty, and besides that, it's raining and his windshield wipers are worn.
+The stranger is running on empty, and besides, it's raining, and his windshield wipers are worn.

 He's in luck.
 Another four hundred yards, and on his right.

-It's the first time he had set foot in Moab, Utah, since 1967. some fifty-eight years ago.
+It's the first time he has set foot in Moab, Utah, since 1967.
+Some fifty-eight years ago.
 To get to the rest of the story, let's rewind a bit to December 26, 1966.

 He was a young man then.
 He was twenty-one years old, with a young wife the same age and a two-year-old son.
 The family of three found a house to rent on Mill Creek Road.
 The house needed a coat of paint, but that would have to wait.
-The young man was scheduled to start work the very next day, and he needed to drive 21 miles to get there, specifically to the Canyonlands (CNY) Airport.
+The young man was scheduled to start work the very next day and needed to drive 21 miles to the Canyonlands (CNY) Airport.
 He would grow accustomed to the short journey, as he would make that drive five days a week, every month, for the entire year of 1967.

 The young man was a struggling writer back then, but he had to put such thoughts of a journalism career on the back burner.
 He had a family to raise and needed to latch on to real work.
 Frontier Airlines would provide that cover for the next twenty years.